Intimate Tuscany Photo Workshop & Village Tour

 Day 3 | San Galgano & Crete Sienese

-We head for the hills of Tuscany.
+After checkout, we head for the hills of southern Tuscany.
 The roofless abbey of San Galgano in the fields makes a great lunch stop.

-Check in at our own hilltop village resort for 4 nights.
+Check in at our hilltop farmhouse / village- resort for 4 nights.

 Landscapes of the Crete Sienese…sheep on the hills and cypress-lined roads.